Pringley/patentpaper2/paper.markdown

 ## Metadata analytics

-Note that only 44356 out of 127526 patents in our dataset (roughly 35%) were supplied with `appMyName` (company name).
+Note that only about 35% of the patents in our dataset (44356 out of 127526) were supplied with `appMyName` (company name).

 ### Choosing a metric for company size

 We would like to explore whether company size has any correlation with patent quality.
-Do big innovations originate from big labs, or do smaller companies pave the way (only to be later acquired)?
+Do major innovations originate from big labs, or do smaller companies pave the way (only to be later acquired)?

 In order to begin this investigation, we need a solid metric to quantify